-- 4.3.2.1.2 For hygienic reasons, the Operator should use a new mouthpiece for each series of tests. - 4.3.2.2 A third breath sample should be collected if the first two results differ by more than 0.02. - 4.3.2.2.1 Unless mouth alcohol is indicated or suspected, it is not necessary to repeat the 15-minute monitoring period to obtain a third breath sample. - 4.3.2.2.2 The results for subsequent breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 4.3.2.2.3 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should restart the 15 minute observation period and retest the subject, or have blood samples drawn. - 4.3.2.2.3.1 If the officer does not suspect that mouth alcohol was present, and that the sample variability was due to a lack of subject cooperation in providing consistent samples as requested, then the samples can be considered valid if all three samples are above the per se limit of prosecution. - 4.3.2.2.4 If the breath sample(s) provided cannot establish a 0.02 correlation the officer may at their discretion elect to have a blood sample drawn for analysis in lieu of retesting the subject's breath alcohol concentration. - 4.3.2.3 The Operator should log test results and retain printouts, if any, for possible use in court. - 4.3.2.4 If a subject/individual fails or refuses to provide a subsequent, adequate sample as requested by the Operator, the results obtained are still considered valid by the ISPFS, provided the failure to supply the requested samples was the fault of the subject/individual and not the Operator. - 4.3.2.4.1 Failure to provide a complete breath test due to the lack of 0.020 correlation in the samples provided needs to be clearly articulated that the lack of sample correlation was the fault of the subject and not of the instrument or of the samples themselves.
+- 4.3.2.1 If the subject/individual fails or refuses to provide a subsequent, adequate sample as requested by the Operator, the single test result shall be considered valid.
+If only a single test result is used, then the subject must have been observed during the 15 minute monitoring period.
+Refer to 4.3.2.4 for further guidance. - 4.3.2.1.1 The Operator may repeat the testing sequence as required by circumstances. - 4.3.2.1.2 For hygienic reasons, the Operator should use a new mouthpiece for each series of tests. - 4.3.2.2 A third breath sample should be collected if the first two results differ by more than 0.02. - 4.3.2.2.1 Unless mouth alcohol is indicated or suspected, it is not necessary to repeat the 15-minute monitoring period to obtain a third breath sample. - 4.3.2.2.2 The results for breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 4.3.2.2.3 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should restart the 15 minute observation period and retest the subject, or have blood samples drawn. - 4.3.2.2.3.1 If the officer does not suspect that mouth alcohol was present, and that the sample variability was due to a lack of subject cooperation in providing consistent samples as requested, then the samples can be considered valid if all three samples are above the per se limit of prosecution. - 4.3.2.2.4 If the breath sample(s) provided cannot establish a 0.02 correlation the officer may at their discretion elect to have a blood sample drawn for analysis in lieu of retesting the subject's breath alcohol concentration. - 4.3.2.3 The Operator should log test results (if a written logs of the results is maintained) and/or retain printouts, if any, for possible use in court. - 4.3.2.4 If a subject/individual fails or refuses to provide a subsequent, adequate sample as requested by the Operator, the results obtained are still considered valid by the ISPFS, provided the failure to supply the requested samples was the fault of the subject/individual and not the Operator. - 4.3.2.4.1 Failure to provide a complete breath test due to the lack of 0.020 correlation in the samples provided needs to be clearly articulated that the lack of sample correlation was the fault of the subject and not of the instrument or of the samples themselves.
 The officer's observations of the subject need to be clear enough to explain any discrepancies.
-Refer to 4.3.2.2.2 for some examples of 0.020 correlation deficiencies. - 4.3.2.5 If the second or third samples are lacking due to instrument failure, the Operator should attempt to utilize another instrument or have blood drawn.
+Refer to 4.3.2.2.2 for some examples of 0.020 correlation deficiencies.

+4.3.2.5 If the second or third samples are lacking due to instrument failure, the Operator should attempt to utilize another instrument or have blood drawn.